victorocna/express-postgres-api-starter/README.md

 # Express Postgres API starter

-Starter for Node Express API projects with Postgres database packed with features like pagination, powerful middlewares and many more.
+Starter for Node Express API projects with Postgres database packed with features like pagination, authentication, powerful middlewares and many more.

 ## Quick start